Businesses are racing to transform their customer experience (CX), with 80% of organizations expecting to compete mainly based on CX this year.

 The best way to keep up with these real-time changes is through social listening, which is already part of your charter as a PR pro.
 Social media and related platforms are a goldmine of qualitative data that you need to understand your customers.
 Before starting your customer journey mapping, check out these other resources from Meltwater to learn how to uncover this vital information you need from your customer’s social activity.

-For a comprehensive overview of the customer journey, read our latest ebook.
+For a comprehensive overview of the customer journey, use Linkfluence's consumer insights tool, check Meltwater's audience insights solution, and read our latest ebook.
 You’ll get a full breakdown of the 5 steps—and how communications can make the most of each.